 What Would the Restrictions Be?

 Some of the terms that could come with it could include drug testing, travel restrictions, pretrial monitoring, and other conditions.
-Your bond may be forfeited right away if the court is informed of a violation and demand that the bail bond company pay the amount in full.
+In addition, your bond may be forfeited right away if the court is informed of a violation and demands that the bail bond company pay the amount in full.
 With this heightened risk comes a higher cost than the standard state bail and collateral added to guarantee the bond.
 Appearance Bonds use real estate to ensure the bond.
 The judge or magistrate will determine which property can be used and the amount of bail needed.

 What Qualifies as Collateral?

 The property that is put up as collateral must match the bail amount in equity.
 Equity is determined by subtracting any outstanding liens or money owed against the property from the current market value.
 A quick example would be; a home valued at $350,000, which has a mortgage balance of $200,000 has equity of $150,000.
 Courts are very particular about how these bonds may be prepared.
 You will need to have your appraisal, title reports, and other documentation asked for.
 We highly recommend turning to us for help with these types of bonds as they could prove to become a significant headache when you have little experience with them.

 Contact Us Today